mathewgomas-alfred/mathewgomas.io/reference_manual/tools/colorize_mask.rst

        :align: center

 Keystrokes
     This palette keeps track of the colors used by the strokes.
 This is useful so you can switch back to colors easily.
-You can increase the swatch size by hovering over it with the mouse, and doing :kbd:`ctrl +` |mousescroll|.
+You can increase the swatch size by hovering over it with the mouse, and doing :kbd:`Ctrl +` |mousescroll|.
 Transparent
     This button is under the keystrokes palette, you can mark the selected color to be interpreted a 'transparent' with this.
 In the clean-up screenshot above, cyan had been marked as transparent.